tourstream/tstr-crs-adapter/README.md

 ###### ... in (new) TOMA SPC

-_precondition:_ the Amadeus portal is open, the TOMA mask is visible and the test file is served under localhost:1337
+_precondition:_ the Amadeus portal is open, the TOMA mask is visible and the test file is served under a whitelisted domain

+For serving the test file locally we provide a command for it: `npm run serve` The file is than available via https://localhost:1337 and already whitelisted by Amadeus for their test system.
+But you should open this URL in your browser first to accept any unknown certificates!

-You have to request an already embedded IBE (like the drive IBE) and replace the iFrame URL with the URL of the test file (localhost:1337).
+Then you have to request an already embedded IBE (like the drive IBE) and replace the iFrame URL with the URL of the test file.
 This is because Amadeus whitelist the domains which have access to the CRS.

 ###### ... in CETS